laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * **Recent connections**, clicking on the image of your Desktop (visible only if you recently accessed the virtual Desktop)

 * **All connections** if you click on + you can see all the connections associated with each project (e.g. project_NNNNN_NNNN).
-If you click on the connection ID you will also access your virtual Desktop.
+If you click on the connection ID you will also access your Desktop.

 <img width="574" alt="space" src="https://user-images.githubusercontent.com/83574067/122595541-4efcbc00-d071-11eb-9e34-ad96e414f506.png">